 You can talk about the things your child will do at preschool.
 For example, ‘Stella, do you remember we saw blocks at preschool?
-You’ll be able to build with them like you do at home’.
-You could look at photos of the preschool and talk about some of the things that are different from home, like the toilets and playground.
+You can build with them like you do at home’.
+You could look at photos of the preschool together and talk about some of the things that are different from home, like the toilets and playground.

 Read books about preschool